Tanzania: Painting and sculpture

 Two Tanzanian art styles have achieved international recognition.
 The Tingatinga school of painting, founded by Edward Said Tingatinga, consists of brightly coloured enamel paintings on canvas, generally depicting people, animals, or daily life.
 After Tingatinga's death in 1972, other artists adopted and developed his style, with the genre now being the most important tourist-oriented style in East Africa.

 Historically, there were limited opportunities for formal European art training in Tanzania and many aspiring Tanzanian artists left the country to pursue their vocation.

 Sports

 Football is very popular throughout the country.
 The most popular professional football clubs in Dar es Salaam are the Young Africans F.C. and Simba S.C.
 The Tanzania Football Federation is the governing body for football in the country.

 Other popular sports include basketball, netball, boxing, volleyball, athletics, and rugby.
 The National Sports Council also known as Baraza la Michezo la Taifa is the governing body for sports in the country under the Ministry of Information, Youth, Sports and Culture.

 Cinema

 Tanzania has a popular film industry known as "Bongo Movie".
-The music industry is known as "Bongo Flava" which is in itself also a niche genre of music in Tanzania.
+It also hosts an international film festival, the Zanzibar International Film Festival.